andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 * **Poor support for multiple indexes per Rails model:** This was important for us, our Index classes hook into models, not the other way around.
 * **Incomplete APIs:** Stretcher does *not* attempt to describe the ElasticSearch API with complex objects, but is mostly a DSL for building URLs and request bodies, then returning JSON as hashes.
 This let us implement our client quickly.
 * **Inefficient connection handling:** Stretcher uses Net::HTTP::Persistent to efficiently re-use a single keep-alive connection in a thread-safe manner.

+## Only the Start

+We haven't been using ElasticSearch for very long, perhaps only 6 months.
+Hopefully this information will be useful for others in the Rails world!
+I'll be following up with new information as we go further with ElasticSearch!